Islandora-Collaboration-Group/ISLE/docs/1_system_process_overview/1_4_testing/alpha_migration_guide.md

 ```
 **TO DO:** Review Ben's outlines from https://github.com/Islandora-Collaboration-Group/ISLE/issues/80
 ```

+### Migration Process Explained

+* Here's what's going to happen / why?
+* Copying from prod location to prod location on ISLE host Server
+* Blah blah about mering into config diff solr etc

+* repeat entire process (if necessary) for additional ISLE platform e.g. production, staging and development

 ### Production Copy / Export Checklist
 Checklist of materials to **COPY** from the current running institutional Islandora Production server's to the appropriate storage location / directory on the new ISLE Host Server.